sinclairzx81/typebox/design/website/docs/schema/1_spec.md

 # Schema.Spec

-TypeBox is tested heavily against the [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for compliance against all major specification drafts.
+TypeBox has broad support for all major JSON Schema drafts and asserts for specification compliance using the [Official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
+TypeBox tracks specification coverage as JSON Schema moves closer to ECMA and IETF standardization.

 ## Supported Keywords